Documentation

 System

-The System module provides a real-time snapshot of your WordPress environment — designed for fast diagnostics, audits, and agency workflows.
+The System module provides a real-time snapshot of your WordPress environment — built for fast diagnostics, audits, and agency workflows.

 No setup required